Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Influence function for the Mann-Whitney effect estimator and consistent variance estimates

-For estimating the asymptotic variances, it remains to derive and estimate the influence function of the Mann-Whitney statistic.
-Denote by $y_j(t) = P(X_{ij} > t)= S_j(t) H_j(t)$, where $H_j(t) = P(C_{ij}>t)$ specifies the censoring survival function, $j=1,2$.
+For estimating the asymptotic variances, it remains to derive and estimate the influence function of the Mann-Whitney effect estimator.
+Denote by $y_j(t) = P(X_{ij} > t)= S_j(t) H_j(t)$, where $H_j(t) = P(C_{ij}>t)$ is the censoring survival function, $j=1,2$.
 Furthermore, we are going to use the cumulative hazard functions $\Lambda_j(t) = - \int_0^t \frac{\d S_j(u)}{S_j(u-)}$.
-For references for the following Hadamard-derivatives, we refer to Example~3.9.19 and Lemma~3.9.30 in \cite{vaart96:_weak}.
+As references for the following Hadamard-derivatives, see Example~3.9.19 and Lemma~3.9.30 in \cite{vaart96:_weak}.
 The influence function of the $j$th Nelson-Aalen estimator evaluated at $t \in [0,\tau]$ is given by

 Here we used $P(X_{ij} \leq u , \delta_{ij} = 1) = - \int_0^u H_j(v-) \d S_j(v) $ and the abbreviation $\tilde\sigma_j^2(t) = - \int_0^t \frac{\d S_j(u)}{H_j(u-) S^2_j(u-)} $.
 Defining $\frac 0 0 = 0$, the influence function of the Kaplan-Meier estimator is given by